Prince Bernhard of Saxe-Weimar-Eisenach (1792–1862): Commander of the Dutch East Indies Army

-Bernhard was appointed commander of the Dutch East Indies Army on December 6, 1848 and arrived on April 14, 1849 in Java.
+Bernhard was appointed commander of the Dutch East Indies Army on December 6, 1848, and arrived on April 14, 1849, in Java.
 Barely a few weeks after his arrival, the commander of the third Balinese expedition, General Andreas Victor Michiels was killed at Kasumba; and Saxe-Weimar offered to the Governor-General to take over the leadership of the expedition, acting according to the rules that had been given to General Michiels.
 In the winter of 1849 he was promoted to general of the infantry and three years later (1852) he returned to the Netherlands, for his health, after many improvements and having accomplished to restore the East Indies army.
-He received on October 5, 1853 an honorable retirement.
+He received on October 5, 1853, an honorable retirement.

-Later life and family
+Later life

-Prince Bernhard traveled extensively in the United States in 1825–26.
-A heavily edited account of his travels, Reise seiner Hoheit des Herzogs Bernhard zu Sachsen-Weimar-Eisenach durch Nord-Amerika, was published by the historian Heinrich Luden in 1828.
+Prince Bernhard traveled extensively in the United States between 1825 and 1826.
+A heavily edited account of his travels, Reise seiner Hoheit des Herzogs Bernhard zu Sachsen-Weimar-Eisenach durch Nord-Amerika (Journey of His Highness Duke Bernhard of Saxe-Weimar-Eisenach through North America), was published by the historian Heinrich Luden in 1828.
 The work was translated into English and published in Philadelphia, also in 1828, as Travels through North America, during the Years 1825 and 1826.
 A critical edition of the original manuscript became available in 2017.

 In the years after Waterloo, Bernhard distinguished himself as commander of a Dutch Division in the Belgian campaign of 1831 (the Ten Days Campaign), and from 1847 to 1850 held the command of the forces in the Dutch East Indies.
-He died 21 July 1862 in Liebenstein.

-He married Princess Ida of Saxe-Meiningen, daughter of Georg I, Duke of Saxe-Meiningen, on 30 May 1816 in Meiningen.

-Prince Bernhard's son, William Augustus Edward, known as Prince Edward of Saxe-Weimar (1823–1902), entered the British army, served with much distinction in the Crimean War, became colonel of the 1st Life Guards, and later a British Field Marshal.

-His daughter Amalia married Prince Henry of the Netherlands.

-His granddaughter Pauline of Saxe-Weimar-Eisenach (through his son Prince Hermann) married Charles Augustus, Hereditary Grand Duke of Saxe-Weimar-Eisenach.
+Personal life

+On 30 May 1816 in Meiningen, Prince Bernhard married Princess Ida of Saxe-Meiningen (1794–1852), a daughter of Georg I, Duke of Saxe-Meiningen and Princess Louise Eleonore of Hohenlohe-Langenburg.
+Among her siblings were Princess Adelheid (who married King William IV of the United Kingdom), and Bernhard II, Duke of Saxe-Meiningen (who married Princess Marie Frederica of Hesse-Kassel).
+Together, they were the parents of: